brycehanscomb/brycehanscomb.com/pages/how-to-make-a-testable-user-interface.md

 ## 2. Broadcast Events

-A large amount of QA effort is spent ensuring that [elements under test are actually ready to be tested](https://www.stickyminds.com/article/using-test-automation-timeouts-performance-alarms).
+A large amount of QA effort is spent making sure [elements under test are actually ready to be tested](https://www.stickyminds.com/article/using-test-automation-timeouts-performance-alarms).
-This means dealing with challenges like:
+This means facing challenges like:

 * Waiting for asynchronously-loaded data to be available
 * Inconsistent rendering times of UI components